 The Centre has a large collection of audiovisual material for students to borrow or watch in the Centre's meeting room, which may be booked if there are no meetings or seminars taking place.
-Please contact the Librarian (Chiara Campioni) if you wish to borrow material and the Administrator (Chriselia de Vries) if you wish to book the meeting room.
+Please contact the Librarian if you wish to borrow material and the Coordinator if you wish to book the meeting room.